snap-one/docs-driverworks-fundamentals/source/includes/15_composerpro_interface_into_the_sdk/_3-ADVANCEDPROPERTIES.md

 **Scroll**

-Prior to OS Release 2.10.0, the only way to set a integer value on a scale was to have a `RANGED_INTEGER` type property.
-Now, with the inclusion of the following XML, a more graphical view can be provided:
+Prior to OS Release 2.10.0, the only way to set an integer value on a scale was to have a `RANGED_INTEGER` type property.
+Now, with the inclusion of the XML to the right, a more graphical view can be provided:

 ```xml
 <config>